isomerpages/pris-test/_learn-about-corrections/Community Corrections/Community Based Sentences (CBS).md

 The Singapore Prison Service (SPS) manages the Day Reporting Order (DRO) and Short Detention Order (SDO) of the CBS.

 **Day Reporting Order (DRO)**
-* Offenders are required to report to the Day Reporting Centres to attending counselling and rehabilitation programmes
+* Offenders are required to report to Day Reporting Centres for counselling and rehabilitation programmes
 * Offenders will also be supervised by electronic monitoring service, including curfew hours

 **Short Detention Order (SDO)**